Airman: Army Air Corps

 From 1926 to 1941, the Army Air Corps served as the armed service for aviation, the now diminished service, referenced the term airman for its primary operating roles.
 In the former Army Air Corps the term of aviator applies to navigators, air crew, mechanics, flight instructors, nurses, chefs, and support personnel.
-Historically it is mentioned when referring to the Tuskegee Airman, which was a squadron of African American pilots in World War ᛁᛁ.
-By the end of World War ᛁᛁ the Army Air Corps would be diminished, and in 1947 the Air Force was founded and adopted the term of Airmen, and used it for members of its service.
+Historically it is mentioned when referring to the Tuskegee Airman, which was a squadron of African American pilots in World War II.
+By the end of World War II the Army Air Corps would be diminished, and in 1947 the Air Force was founded and adopted the term of Airmen, and used it for members of its service.